In the next of our ambassador features, we speak to Ashleigh Morris, the current Scottish Ladies Rally Champion.

 As we did the event last year it’s been useful to go back over the onboard footage from then.
 Other than that it’s just been taking time to go through the videos and pacenotes since SRC competitors don’t get to recce this event.

-CPM: Like a few other of our ambassadors, you're planning to launch your own co-branded ‘Positive About Motorsport’ clothing collection made from 100% recycled materials – you have been a big fan of the range and a proportion of sales profits go to good causes – who will you be supporting through your range’s sales?
+CPM: Like a few other of our ambassadors, you're planning to launch your own co-branded ‘Positive About Motorsport’ clothing collection made from 100% recycled materials.
+You have been a big fan of the range and a proportion of sales profits go to good causes – who will you be supporting?

 AM: I’ve chosen to support SAMH - the Scottish Association for Mental Health.
 SAMH is the Scottish Rally Championship’s chosen charity and it’s so important people have access to the right mental health support, especially with so many struggling after lockdowns over the past few years.

-CPM: Final question – looking to the future – What are your ambitions in the sport for the coming years?
+CPM: Final question, what are your ambitions in the sport for the coming years?

 AM: I plan to continue in the SRC next year but looking forward there are some fantastic single-make, manufacturer-run championships in Europe which I would love to take part in.